awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 With storage autoscaling enabled, when RDS detects that you are running out of free database space it automatically scales up your storage\.
 RDS starts a storage modification for an autoscale\-enabled DB instance when these factors apply:
 + Free available space is less than 10 percent of the allocated storage\.
 + The low\-storage condition lasts at least five minutes\.
++ Six hours have passed since the last allocated storage modification\.

 Currently, the additional storage is at least 5 GiB in size and at most 10 percent of the currently allocated storage\.
 You can't modify the allocated storage to a value greater than the maximum allocated storage for autoscale\-enabled instances\.